UNTCyberSecurity/untcscwebsite/ctf_challenge.md

 If you submit a report for what you find during your hacking, we will give you extra points!
 A good pen-tester not only know how to break stuffs, he/she also knows how to communicate well!

 **Points breakdown**

-Completion a box : 100
+Completing a box : 100

 Submit a report : 50